tocz9es/javascript30-notes/notes/19-Unreal-Webcam-Fun.md

 }
 ```

-The manipulations to show different effects basically use `getImageData()` to extract every pixels' `rgba`, then put these `rgba` data to a recalculate functions, finally use `putImageData()` to put modifications back.
+The manipulations to display different effects basically use `getImageData()` to extract the `rgba` values of each pixel, then passing these `rgba` data to a recalculation functions, finally use `putImageData()` to apply modifications.

 Here's some effects in this lesson: